Catalonia national football team: The Franco era

 After the Spanish Civil War, caudillo Francisco Franco imposed several restrictions on Catalonia, abolishing the Generalitat de Catalunya and banning the official use of the Catalan language and the Catalan flag.
 Despite these restrictions, the Catalan XI continued to play regularly during this period and even played Spain twice.
-On 19 October 1947, at the Sarrià and with a team featuring Juan Velasco, Marià Gonzalvo, Joan Segarra and César, they beat Spain 3–1.
+On 19 October 1947, at Sarrià and with a team featuring Juan Velasco, Marià Gonzalvo, Joan Segarra and César, they beat Spain 3–1.
 On 9 August 1953, Spain avenged this defeat with a 6–0 win.

 During this era, several notable Barcelona players, including the Spanish players László Kubala, Luis Suárez, Evaristo and later Chus Pereda, played for the Catalan XI.
 On 26 January 1955, in a friendly game against Bologna at Les Corts, Kubala was also joined by another guest player, Alfredo Di Stéfano.
 The Catalan XI won 6–2 with two goals from Kubala and one from Di Stéfano.
 On 1 September 1956, Di Stéfano returned to Les Corts with Real Madrid, recent winners of the first official European Cup, and played a Selecció de Barcelona.
 Real won the game 7–3.

 The Catalan XI marked the end of the Franco era with a friendly game against the Soviet Union at the Camp Nou on 6 June 1976.
 The team included Carles Rexach, guest Netherlands players Johan Cruyff and Johan Neeskens and Chilean international Carlos Caszely who played for Espanyol.
 The game finished 1–1 with Neeskens scoring for the Catalan XI.
 Cruyff's son, Jordi, would subsequently play regularly for the Catalan XI.